 Since reading doesn't require the weather to be 70 degrees and sunny, it is a great way to improve your golf game during the winter!
 Of course, you can't solely rely on reading, but by learning new things about the game, you will develop new strategies that can be implemented when spring comes around!

-Unlike the previous three strategies, I’m not going to spend a whole lot of time on it, because I have created an entire book club here for those of you that like to sit down, drink some coffee, and read about golf!
+Unlike the previous three strategies, I'm not going to spend a whole lot of time on it, because I have written a post on my favorite golf books for those of you that like to sit down, drink some coffee, and read about golf!
 Just click on the link, and you will surely find a book that interests you there!